 Section 5312.06 | Powers of owner's association.

-(A) Unless otherwise provided in the declaration or bylaws, the owners association, through its board of directors, shall do both of the following:
+(A) The owners association, through its board of directors, shall do both of the following:

 (2) Collect assessments for common expenses from owners in accordance with section 5312.10 of the Revised Code.